Haecceity: Haecceity in sociology and continental philosophy

 Gilles Deleuze uses the term in a different way to denote entities that exist on the plane of immanence.
-The usage was likely chosen in line with his esoteric concept of difference and individuation, and critique of object-centered metaphysics.
+The usage was likely chosen in line with his esoteric concept of difference and individuation and his critique of object-centered metaphysics.

 Michael Lynch (1991) described the ontological production of objects in the natural sciences as "assemblages of haecceities", thereby offering an alternate reading of Deleuze and Guattari's (1980) discussion of "memories of haecceity" in the light of Garfinkel's treatment of "haecceity".

 Other uses

-Gerard Manley Hopkins drew on Scotus — whom he described as “of reality the rarest-veined unraveller” — to construct his poetic theory of inscape.
+Gerard Manley Hopkins drew on Scotus, whom he called "of reality the rarest-veined unraveller", to construct his poetic theory of inscape.

 James Joyce made similar use of the concept of haecceitas to develop his idea of the secular epiphany.

 James Wood refers extensively to haecceitas (as "thisness") in developing an argument about conspicuous detail in aesthetic literary criticism.